For a short video recording of this 6th session through the book of Revelation, click here or on the image below.

 Although our work environments might not require outright worship of pagan gods, social pressure to conform is still intense, and refusal to participate in work-place customs often lead to exclusion and limiting career options.
 The temptation to conform to immoral or unethical work practices is in force today.
 But this means unfaithfulness to Christ.

 Likewise, 2000 years of human development have not changed our sensual desires.
 The temptation to conform to contemporary immoral norms is as strong in our day as back then in Thyatira.
-This too is unfaithfulness to Christ.
+This too amounts to unfaithfulness to Christ.

 Like the false prophetess “Jezebel” in Thyatira, there are many who say Christ’s grace covers these sins and therefore it is permitted.
 But Christ’s warning and exhortation to us is the same as to them: he is the judge who sees everything – so remain faithful until he comes and he will reward you.